CD-Adapco

 ”[The C-130J Hercules] has since been deployed into theater by the USAF, where its vastly improved performance in “hot and high” environments has come in very handy.
 Unlike the pending Airbus A400M, however, the C-130J doesn’t solve the sub-survivable 20-ton armored vehicle limit that has stymied multiple US armored vehicle programs from the Stryker IAV to Future Combat Systems.
 As such, it represents an improvement that fails to address US tactical airlift’s key bottleneck limitation.”

-A pair of recent contracts for something called the Advanced Composite Cargo Aircraft (ACCA) may – or may not – represent a first step toward addressing that issue.
+Something called the Advanced Composite Cargo Aircraft (ACCA) may – or may not – represent a first step toward addressing that issue.
 It may also represent a US aerospace effort to avoid a looming future in which the Airbus A400M would be the only available tactical transport for survivable armored personnel carriers.
-With the light transport JCA made up of entirely foreign designs, the 20-ton transport market beginning to crowd, and the heavy-lift C-17 production line headed toward shutdown, the US aerospace industry risks a slip from a 1980-1990s position of market dominance in the military transport space into near-irrelevance by 2015.
+With the light transport JCA made up of entirely foreign designs, the 20-ton transport market beginning to crowd, and the heavy-lift C-17 production line headed toward shutdown, the US aerospace industry risks a slip from a 1980-1990s position of market dominance in the military transport space to a position of fighting for its competitive life by 2020.

 So where does ACAA fit in?
-And how is the Advanced Joint Air Combat System (AJACS) program to which it is connected shaping up?
+How is it connected to the Composite Affordability Initiative, and the notional Advanced Joint Air Combat System (AJACS) program?

-The USA has been here before, with the 1980s Advanced Medium STOL Transport competition that produced the Boeing YC-14 and McDonnell Douglas YC-15.
-Both planes were produced, met all tests… and ended up canceled.
+The USA has been here before, however, with the 1980s Advanced Medium STOL Transport competition that produced the Boeing YC-14 and McDonnell Douglas YC-15.
+Both planes were produced, both made extensive use of new technologies, both met all tests.
+The program ended up canceled.

-Ultimately, however, the Advanced Joint Air Combat System (AJACS) requirements may be considerably more ambitious.
+Ultimately, however, the Advanced Joint Air Combat System (AJACS, formerly AMC-X) requirements are likely to be considerably more ambitious than ACAA’s.
 A 2004 Air Force Magazine piece had this to say:

 “Afghanistan and Iraq have underscored the need for a new tactical transport that would fulfill a variety of airlift and special operations roles, Air Force officials reported.
 The new aircraft – dubbed Advanced Mobility Concept, or AMC-X – would have about the same cargo capacity as a C-130 but be able to fly higher and faster, while operating from 2,000-foot runways.
 Moreover, the AMC-X would be stealthy.